Daniel Maxwell

 Working with Feinstein since 2006

-Based in Somerville, MA
+Based in Medford, MA

 Daniel Maxwell is the Henry J. Leir Professor in Food Security at the Friedman School of Nutrition and Research Director at the Feinstein International Center.
 In 2016-2017, he served as the acting director of the Center.
 His recent research focuses on food security and the re-emergence of famines in the 21st century.
 He teaches courses on humanitarian action and humanitarian policy, as well as famine and food insecurity.
 He directs the Master of Arts in Humanitarian Assistance (MAHA) program at Tufts.